ngokeith/mke-demo/README.md

 #### USAGE

 1. Start a cluster, such as in CCM or TF.
-Minimum of 7 private agents (m4.xlarge), only 1 public agent, DC/OS EE 1.12
+Minimum of 9 private agents (m4.xlarge) or 5 private agents (m4.2xlarge), only 1 public agent, DC/OS EE 1.12

 2. Copy the master's URL to your clipboard.
 If it begins with HTTP the script will change it to HTTPS.